discretize/discretize-guides/fractals/twilight-oasis/index.md

 <Grid>
 <Column>
 Treat each Sandbinder like any immobile boss and attack accordingly.
 Keep in mind that <Control name="pull"/> abilities will cancel any attack it is currently executing.
-After you killed the Sandbinder youcan use `/gg` to reset the <Specialization name="chronomancer"/>'s and <Specialization name="warrior"/>'s cooldowns for the Amala fight.
+After you killed the Sandbinder you can use `/gg` to reset the <Specialization name="chronomancer"/>'s and <Specialization name="warrior"/>'s cooldowns for the Amala fight.

 <Boon name="aegis"/> is not really helpful here as the _Tornadoes_ quickly remove it.
 </Column>